Foundations of Dental Medicine 3

 1. Discuss classifications of human function, disability and health using a biopsychosocial framework (WHO ICF).

-2. Assess the dental implications and potential facilitation techniques for patients with developmental disabilities and mental health conditions.
+2. Assess the dental implications and potential facilitation techniques for patients with developmental disabilities.

 3. Outline the appropriate consent process when providing care for people with communication and cognitive or sensory impairments.